 Ladakh is also one of the most popular motorbiking destinations in the world.
 Visit our page on motorbiking in Ladakh to explore!

-Ladakh experiences harsh winters when the temperatures drop as low as -20 degree Celsius.
+Ladakh experiences harsh winters when the temperatures drop as low as -20 degrees Celsius.
 And even the Manali to Leh route is shut due to heavy snowfall during this time.
 Hence, the best time to visit Ladakh for trekking is during the summer months from April to June.
 During these months, the weather is pleasant and comfortable, ideal for a trek.
 Unless you are going for the Chadar trek which happens only during the winter season when the thick sheet of ice (chadar) is formed over the Zanskar River.